jeremenichelli/jeremenichelli.github.io/_posts/2016-01-11-you-might-not-need-a-task-runner.md

 ---
 title: You might not need a task&nbsp;runner
-resume: Most front end developers agree that tooling is something we as a community need to figure out this year.
+resume: Most front end developers agree that tooling is something we, as a community, needed to figure out this year.
+---

 The fatigue around deciding and learning technologies to build big, and not so big, projects was a trend last year, so maybe it's time to slowly minimize dependencies and delete the middle men.
----

 ## The middle man